 A statement made by the Vice President of the Republic of Ghana – Dr, Mahamudu Bawumia on tweeter

-Dr, Mahamudu Bawumia has explained that early next year 2021, the integration will take place between Ghana Card and Social Security Card, Passport, Tax Identification Number (TIN), Bank Account, SIM Card, DVLA, and together with the mobile payments.
+Dr, Mahamudu Bawumia has explained that, early next year 2021, the integration will take place between Ghana Card and Social Security Card, Passport, Tax Identification Number (TIN), Bank Account, SIM Card, DVLA, and together mobile payments.

 With regard to the National Health Insurance Scheme (NHIS), he said On Monday, 9 November 2020, I launched the latest government digitalization efforts, enabling the integration of the National Health Insurance Card with the Ghana Card.”